2024 NACAM Formula 4 Championship: Race calendar

 Initially, all rounds would be held in Mexico except one round in Panama.
-Except the support rounds of 2024 Mexico City Grand Prix and 2025 Mexico City Grand Prix, all rounds would be a part of the Copa Notiauto series roster.
+Except the support round of the 2024 Mexico City Grand Prix, both other rounds would be a part of the Copa Notiauto series roster.
 In June 2024, another tentative schedule was published with the beginning of the season postponed and the final rounds pushed into 2025.
 By January 2025, the series concluded and the remaining rounds were moved to the 2025 season.